jlapeyre/IdentityMatrix.jl/README.md

 This package is meant to be used when you do a lot of work with matrices of a few fixed sizes.
 The size of the identity matrix is encoded in the type.
 This means that methods will be recompiled for each size.

+#### History

+This is a rewrite of a previous version of this package.
+The API is not at all the same.